PhillipDaum/iplantit/README.md

 ## The issue
 **Reduce Gloabal food insecurity**
-- Empowering people who grow food plants or want to grow food plants
-- it is a lot of complex information to process to do this well
-- Getting started is difficult for a lot of people
-- There is a lack of easily accesible information
-- Also, some people don't know what they need to know
-- on top of that the process of figuring out where, when and how to plant things within your garden can be daunting
-- it is healthier than a lot of available foods
-- its sustainable
-- it reduces the impact on food infrastucure (ie victory gardens)
-- it could even be done in food deserts!
-- it also draws attention to these healthy and sustainable practices
+- One great way to get food that is nutritious, delicious sustainable and good for the environment is to grow it yourself!
+Even many seasoned gardeners struggle to plan and plot their garden beds.
+- What grows well in your area?
+What grows well together?
+Where and when do I plant things?
+- The questions go on...

 ## The solution (about 10 words)
-A simple graphical vector-based application that makes sustainable food gardening and planning easy and accesable.
+- A simple graphical vector-based application that makes sustainable food gardening and planning fun and easy.
+It will generate potential garden bed plots that are easy to understand.

+- The long term goal is to create community, more features and expand the product to help as many people as possible!

 ## How it works (up to 5 steps)
 1. user enters size and shape of their garden beds